North Korea Plans Satellite Launch As Seoul, US Hold Drills - UrduPoint

 Seoul, (UrduPoint / Pakistan Point News - 22nd Aug, 2023 ) :North Korea is planning to launch another satellite just three months after its first attempt to put a military eye in the sky failed, prompting condemnation from Tokyo and Seoul on Tuesday and demands to call it off.

-The launch is set to take place between August 24 and 31, Pyongyang told Japan's coast guard Tuesday, prompting Tokyo to mobilise ships and its PAC-3 missile defence system in case it were to land in their territory.
+The launch is set to take place between August 24 and 31, Pyongyang told Japan's coast guard Tuesday, with Tokyo mobilising ships and its PAC-3 missile defence system in case it lands in their territory.

-Seoul said the launch would be "an illegal act" as it violates UN sanctions prohibiting the North from tests using ballistic technology.
+Seoul said the launch would be "an illegal act" because it violates UN sanctions prohibiting the North from tests using ballistic technology, which is used for both space launches and missiles.

 "North Korea's so-called 'satellite launch' is a clear violation of UN Security Council resolutions...
 No matter what excuses North Korea tries to make, it cannot justify this illegal act," South Korea's Unification Ministry said in a statement.

-Tokyo is taking "all possible measures to prepare for any unforeseen eventuality", Kishida said.

-Japan's Coast Guard said Pyongyang had informed them of three designated danger areas: the Yellow Sea, East China Sea and waters east of the Philippines' Luzon island.
+Japan's Coast Guard said Pyongyang had informed it of three designated danger areas: the Yellow Sea, East China Sea and waters east of the Philippines' Luzon island.

-Soon after, Kim Jong Un's regime vowed to successfully launch its spy satellite "in the near future", saying it was as a necessary counterbalance to the growing US military presence in the region.
+Soon after, Kim Jong Un's government vowed to successfully launch its spy satellite "in the near future", saying it was a necessary counterbalance to the growing US military presence in the region.

 Known as Ulchi Freedom Shield, the exercises, which are aimed at countering growing threats from the nuclear-armed North, will run through August 31.